Application for review of decision

 If your review is unsuccessful, you will need to issue notices to vacate to residents or tenants within seven days of VCAT's decision to uphold the determination of the BLA.

-For information on closing your rooming house and ending your licence, view our Closing a rooming house page.
+For information on closing your rooming house and ending your licence, view Closing a rooming house.